Everything you need to know before hiring a CRO agency

 Conversion.com worked with Voices.com, a leading marketplace for voice-over talent, to increase website conversion rates by 400% over the course of 11 conversion rate optimisation experiments.
 Experiments included adding social proof in the form of happy companies, segmenting website visitors, creating demonstration videos and email marketing.

 Conversion rate experts worked with Moz.com, the provider of SEO and inbound marketing software.
 The first split test CRE ran for Moz generated a 52% improvement in sales, and within the first 4 months of work annual revenues increased by $1 million.
-Experiments included a more long-form, content rich homepage, added a chart to show all features, added existing client logos and testimonials and testing new calls-to-action.
+Experiments included a more long-form, content-rich homepage, added a chart to show all features, added existing client logos and testimonials and testing new calls-to-action.

 What kinds of software does a CRO agency use?

-We’ve collated a number of conversion rate optimisation tools from our internal database below.
-Please contact us for an up to date copy, or if you would like a csv/xls export of this list.
+We've collated a number of conversion rate optimisation tools from our internal database below.
+Please contact us for an up-to-date copy, or if you would like a csv/xls export of this list.

 How do CRO agencies charge for services?